Glossary

 - Coding interview / code evaluation — interviews where the candidate writes code in an in-browser editor; code answers are scored alongside spoken answers.

-- Session room — the in-call interview UI where a live session actually runs (a dedicated app embedded by the main web app).
+- Session room — the in-call interview UI where a live session actually runs.

-- Interview room — the page in the main web app that hosts a live session (AI interview room or human meeting room).
+- Interview room — the page in the main web app that hosts a live session.

 Hiring flow